- Products

 - Causes: Insufficient drying time, inadequate heat application, poor nitrogen flow positioning, or premature removal from vacuum.

-- Solutions: Extend drying time by 30-50% beyond the point where samples appear dry.
+- Solutions: Extend drying time beyond the point at which samples appear dry.
 For nitrogen blowdown, lower needles to within 5 mm of sample surface and increase gas flow as volume decreases.
-After apparent dryness, place samples under high vacuum for 2-4 hours to remove trapped solvents.
-For rotary evaporation, ensure cold trap is functioning properly and vacuum achieves specified pressure levels.
+After apparent dryness, placing samples under high vacuum for 2-4 hours can aid in removing any remaining trapped solvents.

-- Symptom: Increased free fatty acid content, appearance of lipid peroxides, altered fatty acid profiles favoring saturated over unsaturated species.
+- Symptom: Increased free fatty acid content, the appearance of lipid peroxides, and altered fatty acid profiles favoring saturated over unsaturated species in instrumental analysis results.

 - Causes: Excessive heat, prolonged air exposure, presence of metal contaminants, or light exposure during drying.